bsddv532/Javascript_Questions/README.md

 Spread operator looks like this …

 It is used to destructure the iterable elements like objects and arrays.
-So for example if you want to create and object whose value should be exactly same
+So for example if you want to create an object whose value should be exactly same

 Let obj1 = {id:1, name: “Deepak”}